Skip to main content

 Biography

 Dr. Christian Abnet is a leading expert in the etiology of esophageal and gastric cancer and in the study of the oral microbiome.
 Dr. Abnet earned a Ph.D. in environmental toxicology from the University of Wisconsin and an M.P.H. in epidemiology from the University of Minnesota.
 He joined the NCI as a Cancer Prevention Fellow in the Division of Cancer Prevention and subsequently was appointed as a tenure-track investigator in DCEG.
-In 2014, he was awarded scientific tenure by NIH and then named Director of the newly established Metabolic Epidemiology Branch the following year.
+In 2014, he was awarded scientific tenure by NIH and then named Director of the Metabolic Epidemiology Branch the following year.
 In recognition of his commitment to training the next generation and his skills as a mentor, Dr. Abnet received the DCEG Outstanding Mentor Award in 2009.

 Dr. Abnet serves as a principal investigator for the Nutrition Intervention Trial, the Golestan Cohort Study, several case-control studies, and the Connect for Cancer Prevention Study cohort.
 He is an elected member of the American Epidemiological Society.